minoshim/qasMHD/README.md

 The qasMHD code has the capabilities of
 - up to 4th order accuracy in space, and 3rd order accuracy in time
-- shock capturing by approximate Riemann solvers, including recent low-dissipation all-speed solvers
+- shock capturing by approximate Riemann solvers, including recent low-dissipation all-speed solvers[^1][^2]
-- preservation of the solenoidal condition of the magnetic field by a sophisticated Contrained Transport (CT) method
+- preservation of the solenoidal condition of the magnetic field by a sophisticated Contrained Transport (CT) method[^3]

 The qasMHD code is unique in that it can accurately solve MHD flows in wide-ranging Mach numbers, even when the flow is neary incompressible!!